pulumi/terraform-provider-aws/website/docs/r/docdb_cluster_parameter_group.html.markdown

 The following arguments are supported:

 * `name` - (Optional, Forces new resource) The name of the documentDB cluster parameter group.
-If omitted, Terraform will assign a random, unique name.
+If omitted, this provider will assign a random, unique name.
 * `name_prefix` - (Optional, Forces new resource) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
 * `family` - (Required, Forces new resource) The family of the documentDB cluster parameter group.
 * `description` - (Optional, Forces new resource) The description of the documentDB cluster parameter group.
-Defaults to "Managed by Terraform".
+Defaults to "Managed by Pulumi".
 * `parameter` - (Optional) A list of documentDB parameters to apply.
 * `tags` - (Optional) A mapping of tags to assign to the resource.